 In general, if you are hunting for a Switch game with the feel of an RPG, this list should give you what you need.

 Still don’t own a Nintendo Switch or Switch Lite?
 Click here to grab one today.
 Otherwise, continue on to find out the best Nintendo Switch RPG titles on the console!

 Editor’s note: This list of the best Nintendo Switch RPG titles will be updated regularly as new games launch.

 If you head into playing Golf Story because you’re hoping for some realistic golf gaming with lifelike graphics and physics, you are going to be incredibly disappointed.
-Although the game obviously has a lot to do with golf, it plays more like a Super Nintendo-era SquareSoft title than a PGA Tour game.
+Obviously, the game has a lot to do with golf.
+Overall, though, it plays more like a Super Nintendo-era SquareSoft title than a PGA Tour game.
 Regardless, it’s a truly wonderful Nintendo Switch RPG!

 In Golf Story, you are an ex-golfer who fell in love with the game through his father.
 For reasons we won’t go into, you haven’t played golf in 20 years but are working hard to rekindle your interest in the sport.
 With that basic premise as the launching pad, you embark on a fun and sometimes hilarious journey.